Poka-yoke: Implementation in manufacturing

 Either the operator is alerted when a mistake is about to be made, or the poka-yoke device actually prevents the mistake from being made.
 In Shingo's lexicon, the former implementation would be called a warning poka-yoke, while the latter would be referred to as a control poka-yoke.

 Shingo argued that errors are inevitable in any manufacturing process, but that if appropriate poka-yokes are implemented, then mistakes can be caught quickly and prevented from resulting in defects.
 By eliminating defects at the source, the cost of mistakes within a company is reduced.

-A methodic approach to build up poka-yoke countermeasures has been proposed by the Applied Problem Solving (APS) methodology, which consists of a three-step analysis of the risks to be managed: